Rugby-Mighty Saracens cut down to size by Cornish Pirates | Sports-Games

 Rugby-Mighty Saracens cut down to size by Cornish Pirates

-European superpower Saracens suffered a stunning setback in their first taste of life back in the second tier English championship on Saturday as they were beaten 25-17 away by Cornish Pirates in their first game of the new season.
+European superpower Saracens suffered a stunning setback in their first taste of life back in the second tier English championship on Saturday as they were went down to a 25-17 defeat at Cornish Pirates in their first game of the new season.

 Saracens, who flew from London to Cornwall by private jet, led 17-15 early in the second half after tries for current and former Scotland internationals Sean Maitland and Tim Swinson and one for Alex Lewington.
 The Pirates, however, playing their first competitive game in almost a year, were always in the game through tries by Tom Duncan and Dan Frost and the goalkicking of Luke Scully and they deservedly took the prized scalp when Rhodri Davies touched down after a superb counter-attack.